Best daily deals

 A hand holds a Google Pixel 6 displaying the Google Pixel Buds Pro controls in the Settings app, with the true wireless earbuds on a wooden table in the background.

 With ANC enabled and music playing at a peak volume of 75dB(SPL), the Google Pixel Buds Pro lasts a little over 7 hours.
-The case stores an additional 13 hours of battery life and charges via Qi wireless charging mat or USB-C cable.
+The case stores an additional 13 hours of battery life and charges via a Qi wireless charging mat or USB-C cable.
 The Pixel Buds Pro supports fast charging, and placing the buds in the case for 5 minutes affords you an hour of listening time.

 The Apple AirPods Pro falls a little short on battery life compared to the Google Pixel Buds Pro—when subjected to the same testing conditions as the Pixel Buds Pro, lasting a little over 5 hours on a single charge with ANC enabled.
 The case stores additional battery life as well, combining with the headset’s battery storage capacity to make about 24 total hours of playback time.
-The AirPods Pro can charge via lightning USB cable, or Qi or MagSafe wireless charging mat.
+The AirPods Pro can charge via lightning USB cable or Qi or MagSafe wireless charging mat.

 Is noise canceling better on the Google Pixel Buds Pro or Apple AirPods Pro?